 - New Reach Community Outreach Center Diaper Drive

 It is important that Yale students, staff, and faculty are actively aware of what is happening in their community.
 Yale Public Safety staff, including Chief Anthony Campbell, conduct mandatory student orientations for incoming first-year students and new graduate and professional students.
 These presentations highlight the Yale Police Department’s inclusive policing approach and will explain the role of police on campus.

 Watch our latest public safety video, explaining our role and describing how officers work with the community to ensure a safe campus.

 Feedback and Recognition

 Yale Public Safety strives for excellence in the delivery of services; therefore, your feedback is important to us.
-Please contact our department to submit comments, suggestions, and/or concerns.
+Contact our department to submit comments, suggestions, or concerns.
 We place tremendous value on the input provided by members of the Yale and New Haven community.
 Your assistance in helping us enrich our services is greatly appreciated.
-Thank you!

-To recognize our officers for commendable acts, we have created an online commendation form.
-We encourage members of our community to submit information about a commendable action by one of our officers or associates, so that we can properly recognize their actions.
+We have created an online commendation form to recognize our officers for commendable acts.
+We encourage members of our community to submit information about a commendable action by one of our officers or associates so that we can properly recognize their actions.